mit-plv/bedrock2/ArtifactEvaluation.md

   60:	00008067                ret
 ```

-Some explanation of the code, using "line" numbers to refer to the address written at the start of the line:
+Some explanation of the code, using "line" numbers to refer to the addresses written at the starts of lines:
 Lines 0-4 initialize the stackpointer.
 Lines 8-10 correspond to the top-level program structure `init(); while(1) loop()`.
 Note that all code is position-independent, but `objdump` pretty-prints it in a way that makes it look position-dependent: For instance, in `j 0xc`, the target address `0xc` is displayed as an absolute address, but the encoding uses the `jal` instruction with destination register 0 (thus printed as `j`), which stores a relative address.
-You can compare the objdump output to our own way of displaying assembly, in your CoqIDE at the line quoted above, and you should see the following:
+You can compare the `objdump` output to our own way of displaying assembly, in your Coq IDE at the line quoted above, and you should see the following:

 ```
            lui     x2, 8192